-Dental problems can occur with different frequencies and different degrees of severity in many forms of EB.
+Dental problems can occur with different frequencies and different degrees of severity in many forms of Epidermolysis Bullosa (EB).

-With appropriate care, a dental healthy diet, regular dental check-ups and professional oral hygiene, damage to the baby teeth as well as the permanent teeth due to caries in many cases may be decreased. debra of America has compiled a list of helpful resources on this subject for both the EB patient and oral health care providers.
+With appropriate care, a dental healthy diet, regular dental check-ups and professional oral hygiene, damage to the baby teeth, as well as the permanent teeth, in many cases may be decreased. debra of America has compiled a list of helpful resources on oral health care for Epidermolysis Bullosa (EB) for both the patient and oral health care providers.

 For Patients and Families